Just Dance (video game series)

-Just Dance is a rhythm game series developed and published by Ubisoft.
-The original Just Dance game was released on the Wii in 2009 in North America, Europe, and Australia.
+Just Dance is a rhythm game series developed and published by Ubisoft, beginning with the original game in 2009.
+The games feature of a variety of songs that are accompanied with choreography performed by on-screen dancers.
+Players physically mimic the dance routine shown on screen and are scored based on how accurately they followed.
+The series has attracted popularity among a wide age range and dance skill level, and has been played in various contexts, such as entertainment, fitness and education.

 Gameplay

 Just Dance is a motion-based dance video game for multiple players, with each game including a collection of classic and modern songs each with its own dance choreographies.
 During each song, players mirror a dance performed by dancers on the screen, following moves that appear as pictorials on the bottom right corner of the screen, and are awarded for their accuracy.
 Additionally, there are gold moves in which players must strike a pose or complete the hardest move in the dance in order to earn bonus points.
 Players are given ranks based on how well they do.
 Depending on the game and system it is played on, the game can be played with either motion controllers or camera devices (such as the Wii Remote and Kinect), or using an app downloaded on a smart device.
 The game can be played by up to six players at once on eighth- and ninth-generation consoles, as well as the PC version of Just Dance 2017 and the Stadia version of Just Dance 2020, Just Dance 2021, and Just Dance 2022, with support for a gamepad and a keyboard used to navigate the menus.
 This excludes Dance Crew routines for Kinect users for the Xbox One version, as well as Wii Remote users for the Wii U version, and PlayStation Move users for the PlayStation 3 and PlayStation 4 versions, which are limited to four players.
-Seventh generation consoles and the Wii U versions of Just Dance 4 to Just Dance 2015 and the Wii U version of Just Dance 2019 are also limited to four players.
+Seventh-generation consoles and the Wii U versions of Just Dance 4 to Just Dance 2015 and the Wii U version of Just Dance 2019 are also limited to four players.